 But this should not also mean that the employees are bombarded with a torrent of paperwork on the day of joining itself.
 A proper protocol should be set up that best suits your organization’s needs.

-To fix this, try having regular calls for some time with them.
+To fix this, try having regular calls for some time with them, schedule regular one-on-ones initially.
 Once they have integrated well into the company’s structure, a call once or twice every quarter can be scheduled to accumulate feedback.

-If the size of the organization is large, new employees can be introduced to everyone in monthly town hall meetings after they have become comfortable with their respective department and team members.
+If the size of the organization is large, new employees can be introduced to everyone in monthly town hall meetings after they have become comfortable with their respective departments and team members.

 New employees must interact with the members outside their team to promote a healthy remote work culture.